newaz-aa/Fatal_Shootings_in_USA/README.md

 ## Data
 The data has been collected from the Washington Post.
 It is available in this repository - https://github.com/washingtonpost/data-police-shootings.

+## Note
+This repository is currently being updated.

 ## Screenshots

 ![state](https://github.com/newaz-aa/Shootings_in_USA/blob/main/Figures/state.png)